SantiagoMendivil/Notebook/README.md

 ### Topics covered
 ### Topics Covered

-The following is a non-exhaustive list of topics covered in this notebook:
+The following is a non-exhaustive possible list of topics covered in this notebook:

 - **Software Architecture**
   - Microservices